 Before this can be discussed, however, there needs to be an agreed upon definition of what a leader is and does.

 - Ability to Inspire that Energy in Others

 - Strength and Discernment to Make Tough Calls

 - Drive to Get Things Done

 When all of these traits come together, leaders can become legendary and inspire those working under them to do nearly anything.
-Now that a leader has been defined, it is time to look at the traits of natural leaders and what they will have to learn.
+Now that a leader has been defined, it is time to look at the traits of natural leaders and what they will have to learn to have sound leadership skills.
 To start, what exactly makes up these two groups?